rdenman/robdenmandotcom/src/assets/posts/01-pwa-resume.md

 A few important things to note here: first, we are linking our Web Manifest file to our app.
 This tells the browser that this is a PWA and defines some characteristics of our app.
-We also set the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) to define how our app renders itself within the area alloted by the browser.
+We also set the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) to define how our app renders itself within the area allotted by the browser.
+The `apple-touch-icon` link defines an icon for Apple devices, and the `theme-color` meta tag sets the [toolbar color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android) for a device.
+We also add a
+`description` meta tag to describe our site for SEO purposes.
 Finally, we import our `main.js` script at the end of the `<body>` tag - this prevents our script from blocking the rending of the page's content.

+You may notice the link to a favicon and the icon in the assets directory.
+You can find lots of free options online, or make them yourself.
+You can get a generic set of icons [here](https://www.freefavicon.com/freefavicons/objects/iconinfo/house-152-237998.html) for this project.

 ## Serving the App

 At this point, you could open your `index.html` file directly with your browser.
-However, better approach would be to spin up a local HTTP server - you can do so easily with [http-server](https://www.npmjs.com/package/http-server):
+However, a better approach would be to spin up a local HTTP server - you can do so easily with [http-server](https://www.npmjs.com/package/http-server):

 ```bash